Muralidevan/epix/README.md

 Open the [LIVE DEMO](https://epix-pictures.herokuapp.com/) to try Epix Pictures yourself.

 ## Features

-* Authentication.
+* Authentication
    * User must signup and signin to verify their identity to use the application.
    * Bcryptjs and JWT used for authentication.
    * Route guarding is implemented for private routes.

 * User Profile
   * Users have access to moderate their public profile.
   * Users can perform CRUD operation on thier profile.
   * Users can view other user profiles.

 * Posts
   * Authenticated users can perform CRD on posts created by them.